Register for Salem Preschool HERE.

-Mrs. Shelly co-teaches the Purple class with Mrs. Harris.
+Mrs. Shelly co-teaches the Blue class with Mrs. Sykora.

-Teaching at Salem Preschool for the past three years has been a joy for Mrs. Sykora!
+Mrs. Sykora has been teaching at Salem preschool since 2018!
 She graduated from Bethel University in 2003 with a BA in Elementary Education and a minor in Spanish.
 She taught kindergarten for several years before becoming a mom.

-Mrs. Sykora and her husband, Jason, have been married for 15 years and have 5 daughters, ages 13, 11, 9, 6, and 4.
+She and her husband, Jason, have 5 daughters.
 In her spare time, she loves to run, bake, make crafts, and garden.
 One of her favorite things of all, however, is teaching!
 She feels it is a gift to watch God’s handiwork shine through working with children.

-Mrs. Carolyn has taught at Salem Preschool for the past three years and holds a degree in theater arts from the University of Minnesota, Duluth.
-She also works as Salem Church’s Children and Family Ministry Assistant.
+Mrs. Carolyn has taught at Salem Preschool since 2018 and holds a degree in theater arts from the University of Minnesota, Duluth.

 Carolyn is married to her husband, Sam, and they have three children, all who have attended Salem Preschool.
 When she isn’t working at Salem, she enjoys skiing, going for walks, spending time outside, being with friends and family, and creating plays and pretending with kids.